Gabrielle-Tobermann/Overture/README.md

 Welcome to Overture, the perfect place for a violin shop to keep track of their inventory, reference their orders, and see some financial reporting on rentals and sales.

+## Users
+Users for this app are the shop owner and their employees.
+They will have to authenticate to access features.Customers do not access to this app.

 ## Project ERD